-Porsche 996 years to avoid — most common problems
+Best and worst Porsche 996 years — which to avoid

 Most common Porsche 996 problems

 The Porsche 996 is yet another car that managed to live up to expectations when it comes to the impressive performance of the 991 as a model.
-Well, at least it was able to fill out this kind of expectations, but many drivers were unsettled by the looks of the car, especially the headlights.
+Well, at least it was able to fill out this kind of expectations, but many drivers were unsettled by the looks of the car, as well as some model-specific issues that came along with it for both the turbo and naturally aspirated models.

 Perhaps the main concern of all potential 996 owners is the issue with the intermediate shaft bearing.
 This is a bearing that sits beyond the crankshaft and it serves a vital role in extending the life span of engine chains.
 It helps rotate the camshaft independently from the crankshaft, so you can see how crucial this part is.